SI 2015 Innovation

 Victoria Larsen, University of Otago

-Athene Laws, IMF
+Athene Laws, International Monetary Fund

 The Effect of Public Funding on Research Output: The New Zealand Marsden Fund